 A ketogenic (keto) diet consists of eating foods low in carbs and high in healthy fats.
 This shifts your body's primary metabolic fuel from glucose (or "sugar") to fatty acids (or "fats").

-When your body metabolizes mostly fat for fuel, your blood glucose levels begin to drop and you start producing ketones.
+When your body metabolizes mostly fat for fuel, your blood glucose and insulin levels begin to drop and you start producing ketones.
 Ketones are a direct energy source for your brain while the rest of your body burns fatty acids.
 This is known as the biological state of "ketosis", which can help achieve the benefits associated with a keto-friendly lifestyle.

 What are the Benefits of Keto?

 METABOLIC HEALTH: A keto-friendly diet trains your body to burn fat for fuel.
 It optimizes your mitchondria to metabolize fat more efficiently in-between meals and use the energy that's already stored as fat.
 In addition, low-carb diets help decrease blood glucose and insulin levels.
 Insulin inhibits lipolysis (the breakdown of stored fat), so keeping insulin low will help increase fat metabolism.

 MENTAL CLARITY: Ketones provide direct energy for your brain and are a superior mental fuel compared to glucose.
 Most people experience an increase in mental energy when following a well-formulated ketogenic diet.

 ENERGY STABILITY: Fat is a more sustainable energy source than glucose because your body can store more of it.
 When fat-adapted you avoid volatile peaks/dips in blood glucose and have more steady energy.
 No more "hangry" or post-lunch slumps! (+ productivity!)